 A secret revealed

-You might ask yourself how this brilliantly inventive lady from Huancayo managed to achieve the consistency of this sauce that we can now only make with a blender?
+You might ask yourself how this brilliantly inventive lady from Huancayo managed to achieve the consistency of this creamy cheese sauce that we can now only make with a blender?
 Well, she would have used a batán, a traditional giant pestle and mortar made out of stone common throughout South America.

 In fact, many traditional and top-end restaurants in the country, especially in the countryside, still choose to use the time-consuming and bicep-building bátan to prepare the sauce since it gives it the perfect texture.